rehmoe/Codeigniter3-REST-Boilerplate/README.md

  - Built-in `JWT` Library (See the example [Controller](https://github.com/jason-napolitano/Codeigniter3-REST-Boilerplate/blob/master/application/controllers/JWTController.php), [Routes](https://github.com/jason-napolitano/Codeigniter3-REST-Boilerplate/blob/master/application/routes/api.php#L13) & [Docs](https://documenter.getpostman.com/view/1486787/RznBMKeo#3835e400-9fbc-4b9b-b90d-7a46da6e891d))
  - `MY_Model` by [Avenir](https://github.com/avenirer/CodeIgniter-MY_Model)
  - Code Generator for Controllers, Models, Helpers, Migrations and Libraries
- - `Monolog` PSR3 Logger Integration
+ - `MY_Log` file for `Monolog` PSR3 Logger Integration
- - `MY_Controller` for REST API calls
+ - A simple `MY_Controller` class to extend for basic REST usage
- - `constants.php` with some extra goodies
+ - A revised `constants.php` with some cool, extra goodies
  - Luthier routing/middleware for Codeigniter 3
  - Chris Kacerguis/Phil Sturgeon's REST Library
  - Complete composer dependency control
  - Most commonly used libraries/helpers are autoloaded
  - Whoops Errors for Cool Kids integration
  - PHP Dotenv library integration
- - Proper environmental configuration setup
- - A series of robust helper files from CLI to Databases
+ - A series of robust helper files from CLI's to Databases
- - Migration files for ci_sessions and the REST Library
+ - Migration files for all of the database tables, including `ci_sessions` and the REST Library
- - Example Controller, Model, Migration and Routes to demonstrate the API
+ - Example Controllers, Routes, Model and Migration files to demonstrate the API
- - Example Postman documentation for the aforementioned example included in the Repo
+   - Example Postman documentation for this is included
- - And much more... take a look!
+ - And much more...
+It is best to just go ahead and take a look!

 ## Project Setup
 ### Install Dependencies